How It Works

 - America the Beautiful Part 2

-This book has 75 lessons beginning with America's expansion into the lands west of the Mississippi River and continuing to modern times.
-It also includes an index to the curriculum.
+This book has 75 lessons beginning with the late 1800s and continuing to the present.

 - We the People

 A collection of original journal entries, newspaper articles, advertisements, poems, songs, letters, short stories, speeches, and other historic documents from American history.

 - Maps of America the Beautiful

 A collection of 30 maps drawn especially to accompany this curriculum.
 Your child will often refer to a map while reading a lesson in America the Beautiful and do activities on the map at the end of the lesson.